Amey Community Fund

 - Be able to contribute 11% of the value of the grant amount you are seeking, on top of any match funding required to make up total project costs.
 If you are offered a grant, this 11% sum must be paid directly to AmeyCespa in order to release the grant payment;

 - Be ready to start (i.e. have secured the majority of your funding, have planning permission, have identified builders etc) within 3 months from when you submit your expression of interest BUT you must not have made any financial commitment - ie signed a contract for work to be delivered - before you apply.
 Indeed, a financial commitment to a contractor or any other supplier must only be made once the a formal grant offer letter is received, otherwise your project is not eligible to receive a grant.

-Your organisation must be not for profit and have a Constitution, Equal Opportunity Policy, Safeguarding Policy, Conflict of Interest Policy, Access Statement, an independent management committee and two independent financial signatories.
+Your organisation must be not for profit and have a Constitution, Equal Opportunity Policy, Safeguarding Policy, Conflict of Interest Policy, an independent management committee and two independent financial signatories.
 Applicants must also provide a public access statement which sets out how the proposed new facilities/funded areas will be accessible to the general public.
 We fund projects run by Parish Councils but we do not invite applications from District, City or County Councils.